scifir/scifir-units/README.md

 ### Vector units in ND

 Vector units in ND are very interesting vector units.
-They allow to operate in ND, which means, inside MagickScience, that the dimensions can be changed.
+They allow to operate in ND, which means, inside scifir-units, that the dimensions can be changed.
 ND allows to operate in 1D, 2D, 3D and more dimensions at the same time.
 The way they allow that is with a vector<angle> member-variable, which allows to control the angles of the n dimensions were the vector operates.
 For 2D it has one angle, as vector_unit_2d, and for 3D it has two angles, as vector_unit_3d.
 For 1D it doesn't has any angle.

 An example of use is the following: